-Cathy Hinz, who's a property manager with her husband in California, recently made a crack in the curious case of the suspiciously vanishing socks.
+Cathy Hinz, who's a property manager with her husband in California, made a crack in the curious case of the suspiciously vanishing socks recently.
 In an article published on Bored Panda, Hinz revealed that her husband made a surprising discovery after removing the bottom front panel on a dryer: dozens of socks, pairs of underwear, and even a credit card.
 (When he took out the machine's water pump, he also found nearly $7 in change—cha-ching!)

 But this still doesn't answer everyone's most pressing question: How are single socks slipping through the cracks and winding up where they don't belong?
 Well, according to Ed Christie, owner of New York-based Christie's Appliance Repair, you can thank overloading your machine for all those mate-less socks.

 "When I see socks outside the dryer drum, that's usually the result of overloading, and it's forcing socks into areas where they're not supposed to be," says Christie.
 They tend to wind up in the lint filter area, between the dryer's drum and cabinet, or in the exhaust duct at the back of the dryer.